Havenloft Tree Nursery

 There are many other benefits of growing black walnuts on PEI.
 Black walnuts are one of the top ten carbon sink trees, with studies from the US department of energy showing one tree alone can take over a ton of Co2 out of the atmosphere after 25 years.
 This is something we sorely need now more than ever with talk on climate change being so prominent.
 We could Reforest unused farm land and reduce our dependency on the American walnut industry for timber and nuts.
 Plus there is no real need for yearly replanting, watershed concerns or harmful pesticides, as these orchards can be grown organically with the right practices.

-We had great success selling retail at Jewels since 2019, selling both black walnuts and hazelnuts.
-As well as smaller retail clients with less open planting areas, and we will be increasing our species list every year!
+We had great success selling retail at Jewels since 2019, selling both black walnuts and hazelnuts as well as black cherry.

 We've had success with cloning older PEI cultivar agro-forestry trees, once these trees are grown enough we will be selling them to the general public in Havenloft's own PEI cultivar line.